tim-taylor/evobee/docs/markdown/evobee-config.md

 [[ [Return to top-level documentation menu](../../README.md) ]]

 ## Basic usage
-When the program has been successfully compiled
+When the program has been successfully [compiled](evobee-install.md), the executable file named `evobee` can be found in the `build` directory.

 ## Parameters